jjc385/gr-package-demo/readme.md

 I initially uploaded this package in answering
 [this mathematic.stackexchange question](https://mathematica.stackexchange.com/questions/158444/a-simple-implementation-of-higher-spin-calculus-explanation-given).
-The package is (hopefully) better explained in my answer there (not yet posted as of this writing).
+The package is (hopefully) better explained in [my answer there](https://mathematica.stackexchange.com/a/158527/11035).
 This repo is merely to serve as a reference to clarify my meaning and implementation.